ManishaPrajapati-27/js-backend/Notes.md

 500 - Internal Server Error
 504 - Gateway time out

+## Middle Ware

-#Middle Ware :- Before send the request we "check" somethings.
+Before send the request we "check" somethings.
 The Check is called Middleare (Jaate hue mujhse mil ke jaana).

-# Use of Postman
+## Use of Postman
-    - Make new Collection
+1. Make new Collection
-    - Make new Environment
+2. Make new Environment
-    - Give name to environment then use it
+3. Give name to environment then use it
-    - {{}} use variable in double curly brac
+4. {{}} use variable in double curly brac
-    - Save
+5. Save

-About Database Information
+## About Database Information
-/** Database always present in onather Continents **/
+1. Database always present in onather Continents

-1. If data is comes late then use await always.
+2. If you know data is take time to came then use await always.
-2. Remember always await in async await it throw error
+3. Remember always await in async await else it throw error

+## About Access token and Refresh token

+Access token is generate and it's expired fast.
+Refresh token is saved on Database and it's expired late as compare to access token.
+After login the user in cookies generate two token access and refresh respectivelly.
+If user send request then it match new access token to refresh token and give new refresh and access token.

+## Aggregation in MongoDB

+[
+    {

+$lookup: {
+    from:
+    localField:
+    foreiginField:
+    as:
+}
+    },
+    {
+        $addFields:{
+            author_details: {
+                $arrayElement : ["$author_details", 0]
+            }
+        }
+    }
+]